Are you an adviser? Go to Unbiased Pro

 • Buying wine: If you can afford it, all you need to do is buy a wine bottle.
 Many premium wines are growing in value every year, and once you’ve held this asset for a few years, you will likely be able to sell it again for a profit.

 • Buying a vineyard: If you have more money to spend, you might choose to take on wine production as an active source of income.
-Producing and selling wines can be a lucrative way of earning money.
+Producing and selling wines can be lucrative if you have the knowledge and skills required.

 • Invest in wine stocks and companies: You could also invest in high-performing wine companies or individual wine funds.
 This means you will need to understand how to invest in a company and what potential warning signs you should look out for.
 If you feel more comfortable pooling your money and letting other people manage your investments for you, this could still be a lucrative investment.